Mainack/whisper-2014-2016-data-HT-2020/README.md

-## DATA COLLECTED FROM WHISPER
+## Data collected from Whisper

 1. This repository contains information to access data from *Mainack Mondal, Denzil Correa and Fabricio Benevenuto.
 2020.
 "Anonymity Effects: A Large-Scale Dataset from an Anonymous Social Media Platform."
 HT'20.* Read the paper [here](http://cse.iitkgp.ac.in/~mainack/publications/whisper-data-ht-2020.pdf).

-1. This dataset contained **89,877,121 anonymously written Whisper posts** uploaded from June 2014 to June 2016.
+1. This dataset contained **89,877,121 anonymously written posts** uploaded in the social media site Whisper from June 2014 to June 2016.
 We further anonymized the data to protect user privacy as mentioned in our [paper](http://cse.iitkgp.ac.in/~mainack/publications/whisper-data-ht-2020.pdf)

 1. *If you have any questions about this data feel free to contact Dr. Mainack Mondal (email id in the paper pdf).*